-The organisation shall ensure that personnel who directly or indirectly come in contact with the products, goods and/ or cargo or processes likely to contaminate the products, goods and/ or cargo being handled follow certain guidelines:
+The organisation shall ensure that personnel who directly or indirectly come in contact with the products and/ or goods or processes likely to contaminate the products and/ or goods being handled follow certain guidelines:

-a) Health status: Personnel with known, or suspected to be suffering from, or carrier of a disease or illness likely to be transmitted through handling and contact with products, goods and/ or cargo, shall declare their health status.
-Any person so affected should immediately report illness or symptoms of illness to the management.

-- b) Medical examination: Personnel should carry out medical examination if clinically or epidemiologically indicated. - c) Illness and injury: Personnel with serious medical conditions that require any need for medical examination/ treatment and/ or possible exclusion from the operation processes should report to the management for further action.
+- a) Health status: Personnel with known, or suspected to be suffering from, or carrier of a disease or illness likely to be transmitted through handling and contact with products and/ or goods, shall declare their health status.
+Any person so affected should immediately report illness or symptoms of illness to the management. - b) Medical examination: Personnel should carry out medical examination if clinically or epidemiologically indicated. - c) Illness and injury: Personnel with serious medical conditions that require any need for medical examination/ treatment and/ or possible exclusion from the operation processes should report to the management for further action.